Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/scarecrow.md

   - name: "Clawing Fear"
     desc: "  The scarecrow's strikes deal an additional 1d6 (1d6) mental damage to [[rules/conditions.md#Frightened|frightened]] creatures."
   - name: "Mundane Appearance"
     desc: "⬻ ([[concentrate]]);  Until it acts, the scarecrow resembles an ordinary scarecrow.
-It has an automatic result of 32 on [[Deception]] checks and DCs to pass as an ordinary scarecrow."
+It has an automatic result of 32 on [[compendium/skills.md#Deception|Deception]] checks and DCs to pass as an ordinary scarecrow."

 speed: 20 feet